 But, despite what a lot of people may say or embellish, the ultimate objective for Bitcoin is to be a more effective medium of exchange and provide the world with a new method for payments and value transmission.
 Ethereum, on the other hand, has the set goal of creating an ecosystem centred on smart contracts and their applications.
 What it aims to do is to create a platform that can make virtually every service more efficient.
 From banking to communications, as we already stated, smart contracts can be developed and applied for almost anything, and what that strives to do is the goal of Ethereum.

-There are many differences between Bitcoin and Ethereum which make the Bitcoin vs Ethereum debate an interesting trip into the concepts of money, value, and change.
-While it is true that both can be used as a medium of exchange and are technically very similar, the truth remains that they have completely different set goals.
-Not only that, but even the source for their value differs from one another.
-While the value of Bitcoin is driven by its security, privacy, and overall popularity and acceptance, the value for Ethereum and its Ether coin comes from its versatility.
+Bitcoin and Ethereum are essentially very different in their nature and in their goals.
+While the value of Bitcoin is driven by its security, privacy, and overall popularity and acceptance, the value of Ethereum and its Ether coin comes from its versatility.
 Ethers are valuable because they are necessary to operate on the Ethereum platform and access its smart contracts.
 That is what makes Ether so desirable whereas Bitcoin is desirable due to its perceived value, more akin to what fiat money is today.
 As such, “Bitcoin vs Ethereum” is not a fight.
-Both platforms have their place in the world.
+Both platforms have their place and one cannot be compared with the other on the same scale.